basho/basho_docs/content/riak/kv/3.0.4/using/cluster-operations/changing-cluster-info.md

     Success: staged forced replacement of 'riak@10.1.42.11' with 'riak@192.168.17.11'
     ```

-7. Review the new changes with `riak-admin cluster plan:`
+7. Review the new changes with `riak admin cluster plan:`

     ```bash
-    riak-admin cluster plan
+    riak admin cluster plan
     ```

     Example output: